danaikorre/dsmanufacturing.github.io/content.md

 <!-- This lecture overviews and introduces current manufacturing software / PLM / ERP /MES.

 The workshop we will discuss and practice wit **data representation and relational databases**. --> Current Manufacturing Software / PLM / ERP /MES: This lecture overviews and introduces current manufacturing software / PLM / ERP /MES.
-The workshop we will discuss and practice wit data representation and relational databases.
+The workshop we will discuss and practice with data representation and relational databases.

 ### Week 6: Machine Learning and Artificial Intelligence (ML/AI)